phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 end
 ```

-Read `:h setqflist()` for more details on how to use this function.

 The only thing worth notice here is that we first need to split the data into
 lines and filter out those with only whitespace in them using the function
 below.